 Shamir Allibhai on a panel at the John F. Kennedy School of Government, Harvard University.

-Shamir is on the alumni board of the Harvard Divinity School, and is a graduate of Harvard University (Master’s) and The Richard Ivey School of Business, The University of Western Ontario (Undergraduate).
+Shamir is on the volunteer alumni board of the Harvard Divinity School, and is a graduate of Harvard University (Master’s) and The Richard Ivey School of Business, The University of Western Ontario (Undergraduate).

 For more info: LinkedIn